LDeiva/Clustering-Players/README.md

 ![Bonucci vs Man-Marking Defenders](https://github.com/user-attachments/assets/342a3375-221a-447b-ae8c-6f5b9e92452d)

-Bonucci is an outlier in the central defenders cluster as shown by his position in the UMAP.
+Bonucci, defined as central defender in classic roles definition, is an outlier in the central defenders cluster as shown by his position in the UMAP.

 To understand what makes him different from players similar to him, the Z-Score of his parameters was calculated compared to that of the central defenders cluster.